Brisbane | Mackay | Toowoomba | Rockhampton | NEW weekend courses Brisbane | afterpay available

 1. Is Traffic Control a Safe Job?

 Working as a traffic controller is considered safe, but there is always a level of risk associated with any job that involves working near traffic.
-To help minimize these risks, all traffic controllers must have a valid traffic control license and complete traffic control training.
+To help minimise these risks, all traffic controllers must have a valid traffic control license and complete traffic control training.
 How’s that relevant?
-As a traffic controller who’s trained and licensed by an authorized body like Global Training services, you’ll be informed about the risks associated with the job and the preventive measures to take.
+As a traffic controller who’s trained and licensed by an authorised body like Global Training services, you’ll be informed about the risks associated with the job and the preventive measures to take.
 Proper training gets you prepared both physically and mentally, so you do not have to worry about the safety of your job.

 Traffic control licenses are issued by the Department of Motor Vehicles, while traffic control training can be completed through platforms like Global Training Services.
 There are also courses available for individuals who want to work as traffic controllers or traffic control managers.